trentmwillis/sandybox/README.md

 **Sandybox** has three primary goals, to be:

 1. **Sandboxed (secure)** - Functions should _not_ be able to access any same-origin information or make requests as if it were from the same-origin as the host.
-2. **Non-blocking** - Functions should not be able to block the main thread.
+2. **Non-blocking** - Sandboxed functions should not be able to block the main thread.
-3. **Performant** - Functions should be able to be created and executed with minimal overhead compared to a normal function.
+3. **Performant** - Sandboxed functions should be created and executed with minimal additional overhead compared to normal functions.

 In short, functions should be totally separated from the main application and thus safe to run.